 We offer investment advisory services to retail investors.
-Our principal service is portfolio management.
+Our principal services include financial planning and portfolio management.
 As part of our standard portfolio management service we provide continuous and regular supervisory and/or management services with respect to your account(s).
+We do not monitor the investments made as a result of a financial plan unless you have hired us for portfolio management services.
 Our portfolio management services are offered on a discretionary basis.
 Discretionary authorization allows us to determine the specific securities, and the amount of securities, to be purchased or sold for your account without your approval prior to each transaction.
 We do not limit our advice to proprietary products, or a limited menu of products or types of investments.
-In general, our minimum fee requirement is \$5,000.
+In general, we require a minimum of \$20,000 to establish a relationship with us.
 At our discretion, we reserve the right to waive this minimum.

-For additional information, please refer to Items 4, 7, & 13 of our Form ADV Part 2A at the following link: https://adviserinfo.sec.gov/firm/brochure/120938.
+For additional information, please refer to Items 4, 7, & 13 of our Form ADV Part 2A at the following link: https://adviserinfo.sec.gov/firm/brochure/156549.